albbus-stack/kit-stack/README.md

  If you need to change the prisma schema on your production database, you can run `vercel db:migrate` to generate a new migration file while preserving the data, then Vercel will automatically run `vercel db:deploy` on the server to apply the changes for every commit.

- Finally run another vercel build to apply the changes:
+ Finally, run another vercel build to apply the changes:

  ```bash
     vercel .